 Members of the Audit & Supervisory Board are paid fixed remuneration in the form of monthly remuneration.
-The monthly remuneration amount paid to individual members of the Audit & Supervisory Board is decided through deliberations among Audit & Supervisory Board members according to working conditions and other considerations.
+The monthly remuneration amount paid to individual members of the Audit & Supervisory Board is decided through deliberations among Audit & Supervisory Board members according to coefficient.
+The evaluation coefficient shall be the supply rate calculated based on the average net income attributable to owners of the parent for the previous three fiscal years.
+The upper limit of the supply rate is 200% and values below a certain standard are regarded as 0%.